Applied Art for the Web

 Basics Photography: Composition is available at Amazon.co.uk

-Avery Hill Library copies: 8 ~ view catalogue entry
+Greenwich library: 8 copies ~ view catalogue entry

 Distinctive Design by Alexander Dawson